 The manufacturer must establish and maintain the technical documentation.
 The same broad requirements for market surveillance, complaints, monitoring, product recall and cooperation with public authorities apply.
 The same requirements for a declaration of conformity apply where applicable to the type of goods concerned under the EU rules.

-The UK government intends to introduce legislation enabling the UKCA marking to be placed on a label affixed to the product or on a document accompanying the product until 11pm on 31 December 2027.
-This applies to certain regulations and businesses should familiarise themselves with the particular requirements applicable to each of the types of products they sell, in the markets into which they sell.
+The UK legislation allows the UKCA marking to be placed on a label affixed to the product or on a document accompanying the product until 11pm on 31 December 2027.
+This applies to certain product regulations.
+Businesses should familiarise themselves with the particular requirements applicable to each of the types of products they sell, in the markets into which they sell.

 For some goods, an authorised representative will be required in the United Kingdom for non-UK producers.
-It must keep records and deal with authorities in the same way as required for an EU authorised representative for non-EU producers.
+It must keep records and deal with authorities in the same way as required for an EU authorised representative, in the case of non-EU producers who sell certain types of goods in the EU.

 How is UKCA conformity assessed?

 The particular UK rules applicable to the type of goods concerned set out the requirements.
 They will usually be the same as, or similar to the EU rules for the products concerned.
-A self-declaration of conformity is permitted in many cases, as is the case with CE marking.
+A self-declaration of conformity is permitted in most cases, as with CE marking.
 In some cases, an independent conformity assessment body must be involved.

-Where a product requires mandatory third-party conformity assessment, it must be carried out by a UK conformity assessment body.
-Accordingly, an Irish exporter will be required to ensure that the goods are UKCA marked using an independent UK-based or accredited conformity assessment body, where this is required under the rules for that type of product.
+Where a product requires mandatory independent conformity assessment, it must be carried out by a UK conformity assessment body.
+Accordingly, an Irish exporter which wishes to apply UKCA marking will be required to ensure that the goods are UKCA marked using an independent UK-based or accredited conformity assessment body, where this is required under the rules for that type of product.
+In many cases, the UK continues to accept CE marking.

 Does UKCA marking apply to Northern Ireland businesses that sell goods to GB?

-Under the Northern Ireland Protocol's unfettered access provisions reflected in the United Kingdom Internal Market Act, goods lawfully on the market in Northern Ireland can be sold anywhere in Great Britain.
+Under the Northern Ireland Protocol's unfettered access provisions reflected in the UK Internal Market Act, goods lawfully on the market in Northern Ireland can be sold anywhere in Great Britain.
 This is subject only to exceptional controls applicable under international conventions in a small number of cases.

 Provided that the goods are qualifying Northern Ireland goods, then CE-marked goods conforming to EU-based product safety requirements applicable in NI, may be sold to GB customers.
-The UK Government has announced that this principle will continue to apply, even even if there are divergences between the UK requirements applicable in GB and the EU requirements applicable in Northern Ireland.
+The UK Government has announced that this principle will continue to apply, even if there are divergences between the UK requirements applicable in GB and the EU requirements applicable in Northern Ireland.
+It is not limited to the products permitted to be sold in the UK with CE marking, under the 2024 Regulations mentioned above.

 What are the product safety authorities in Great Britain?